RyanSnodgrass/reading_blog/source/2024-12-11-onbookconditions.html.markdown

 tags:
   - Reading
 estimated_time: 1 min
+author: Ryan Snodgrass
+excerpt: Am I the only one that does this?
+cover_image: MyBookHandlingIdiosyncrasies.jpg

 ---

-Am I the only one that does this?

-READMORE

 I try to keep my books in pristine condition.
 The feel of them and the tactile relationship you have of them.
 I don’t do dog ears and I always peel the purchase sticker off.
 I’ll wash my hands before a serious reading session.
 When I read I try not to bend the binding too much.
 I hate that feeling of a crackly old book from the 70s with the U shaped binding.
 Maybe ‘cause I appreciate the symmetry of a well stocked victorian library.